 always-in-need-of-rescue Julian finds someone who needs him.

-Like Julian I am the only boy in my family.
-While I was never exactly doted on by my four sisters, I remained somehow special and apart from a dynamic they shared amongst themselves; a fact which engendered resentment from some, envy in others.
-There was no lack of love between us, but the way we were viewed and related to by our parents (I could do no wrong, my sisters fell under strict scrutiny) affected how we viewed and related to each other.
+Like Julian, I am the only boy in my family.
+While I was never exactly doted on by my four sisters, I remained somehow shielded and apart from the tensions and issues they shared amongst themselves; a fact which engendered resentment from some, envy in others.
+There was no lack of love between us, but the way we were viewed and related to by our parents (I could do no wrong, my sisters fell under strict scrutiny) affected how we viewed and related

-What I most connected with in Toys in the Attic is how it captures the curious way some families can handle the failures of its members with far more generosity and grace than they do the successes.
-How living with unhappiness (if it means things will remain unchanged) can be a less frightening prospect than taking the kinds of risks that can bring true happiness.
+What I most responded to in Toys in the Attic is how it captures the curious way some families can handle the failures of its members with far more generosity and grace than they do the successes.
+How living with unhappiness (as long as it means things will remain unchanged) can be a less frightening prospect to people than taking the kinds of risks that can bring about true happiness.

 |Confrontations and Confessions|

-If you don’t like Geraldine Page, I doubt you’ll care much for Toys in the Attic.
+If you don’t like Geraldine Page, I doubt you’ll much care for Toys in the Attic.
 She’s the entire show.
 And what a show it is.
 Wendy Hiller (underplaying nicely and turning stillness into an art) is the grounded center around which Page’s Tasmanian Devil of a faded southern belle spins uncontrollably and destructively.
-Playing a delusional, manipulative character whose life of peculiarly selfish selflessness has left her one throbbing mass of unrecognized desires, Page is simply terrific.
+Playing a delusional, manipulative character whose life of peculiarly selfish selflessness has left her a throbbing mass of unrecognized desires, Page is simply forceful and more than a little frightening.

 What's a Southern Gothic without a brass bed and rumpled sheets?

 Yvette Mimieux suffers more from how her character is written than from anything specific I can cite in her performance.
-Perhaps because Mimieux had just played a girl with an intellectual disability in Light in the Piazza (1962), the filmmakers decided to drop that angle completely.
-Unfortunately, in an effort to write Lily as simply naive and immature, she winds up coming across as a nitwit.
-Her character becomes an annoying presence long before she has a chance to become a sympathetic one.
+Perhaps because Mimieux had just come off of a film in which she played a developmentally challenged girl (Light in the Piazza -1962), the filmmakers decide to drop that angle of her character completely.
+Unfortunately, without her mental capacity being called into play, her Lily, now written as being simply naive and immature, winds up coming across as a bit of a nitwit.
+With hope grasping behavior and moping countenance, Lily becomes an annoying presence long before she has the opportunity to become a sympathetic one.

-Gene Tierney is a welcome sight and is very good (and charmingly funny) in a small role requiring the 41-year-old actress to look older than 44-year-old Dean Martin.
-She and the dashing and dignified Frank Silvera make a handsome couple.
+Gene Tierney is a welcome sight and is very good (and charmingly funny) in a small role requiring the 41-year-old actress to look believably older than 44-year-old Dean Martin.
+The film doesn't exactly succeed on that score, but Tierney and the dashing and dignified Frank Silvera do make for a very a handsome couple.

-Dean Martin is surprisingly good as Julian.
-He's a limited actor, to be sure, but he doesn't embarrass himself and has moments that make me wish he did try his hand at more dramatic roles.
-So, while I might have, from time to time, found myself imaging the kind of depth and poignance Jason Robards would have brought to the role, I had to concede that Martin's a natural when it comes to likability and boyish exuberance.
-Something I can't say for Robards.
+I thought Dean Martin was surprisingly good as Julian.
+He's an actor of limited range, to be sure, but he doesn't embarrass himself and has moments so good that he makes me wish he had tried his hand at dramatic roles more often.
+Admittedly, I did find myself imagining from time to time the kind of depth and nuance Jason Robards might have brought to the role, but in the end, I had to concede that Martin brings a kind of effortless charm and boyish exuberance to the role that I can't really imagine in Robards.

 THE STUFF OF DREAMS